 - Passport

 - Visa

 - · Immigration papers

-- · Birth certificate

-- · Health insurance documents and related medical papers
+- Health insurance documents and related medical papers

-- Letter of acceptance to HawCC.

-Payment of tuition is expected at the time of registration.
-If you are receiving financial assistance, you are responsible to notify the Financial Aid Office and the Business Office that you have tuition assistance in order to secure your registration.
+For students who early register, see the Academic Calendar for payment deadline.
+For students who register after the payment deadline, payment of tuition is expected at the time of registration.
+If an outside agency is paying tuition, the student must notify the Financial Aid Office and the Business Office that he/she has tuition assistance in order to secure registration.

-Non-payment may result in cancellation of registration and the registration process will need to be repeated during Regular Registration.
+Non-payment of tuition and fees may result in cancellation of registration and the registration process will need to be repeated during Regular Registration.